Taco Rico logo

 Cons

-Managers are not required to complete initial training, an unusual absence (about 90% of Food & Beverage franchisors require this), which shifts the burden for manager onboarding and capability-building onto you.
+Managers are not required to complete initial training (an unusual absence-about 90.8% of Food & Beverage franchises do require this), which means you'll bear more of the manager training burden and face greater variability in day-to-day execution.

 Territory Protection